cwrichardson/flurdymail/README.md

 Put that backup in an S3 bucket, and use it as input to this configuration template.

+## Launch this template

+Amazon best practice is to launch this as one entire nested stack.
+There may be reasons that you want to do that; however, in practice, I don't.
+I launch infrastructure as a nested stack, and then separately flurdy-mail-master as a nested stack on top of it.
+The reason for this is that I use the infrastructure layer as ... infrastructure.
+There are lots of other things I run on the same infrastructure (e.g., web servers, which are a separate nested stack).
+Use your own judgement.

 ## Update DNS entries

 * Add the SPF, DMARC, and DKIM DNS entries.